 Preparing for the arrival of a new baby can be exciting and overwhelming.
-Whether it’s your first or fifth child, it’s easy to have this mental picture of what your perfect delivery looks like.
+Whether it’s your first or fourth child, it’s easy to have a mental picture of what your perfect delivery looks like.
 But perfect isn’t always possible.
 There may be some decisions that have to be made in an instant – just when a mother is least prepared or able to make them.

-That’s why establishing your birth plan in the months leading up to delivery is so important.
-A solid birth plan can help you regain some control, ensuring your loved ones and all of the medical staff on your delivery team, knows how best to support you through this process.
+That’s why establishing a birth plan in the months leading up to delivery is helpful.
+A solid birth plan can help you feel more prepared and confident, ensuring your loved ones and all of the members on your delivery team know how to best support you through this process.

 What Is a Birth Plan?

 A birth plan is a list – sometimes written, sometimes mental – of a mom-to-be’s wishes and care preferences for labor and delivery.
 Birth plans are a vehicle for open communication between expectant mothers, their families, and the medical team that will be assisting them during the birth.
 Most importantly, birth plans are an opportunity to discuss your needs and express any concerns you may have before you’re on the way to the hospital.

 Checklist: What Should Be Included in Your Birth Plan?

 It isn’t difficult to find unsolicited opinions regarding your labor and delivery choices, but your birth plan should be focused on the choices that are right for you.
 If you are uncertain about some of these decisions, it is best to speak openly about your concerns with your doula, midwife and/or primary care provider to ensure that you are getting trustworthy information.

 Natural Birth vs. Medicated Birth– Around 40% of all births are natural, or, un-medicated.
 While there is some debate around the topic of natural birth, the goal is always to bring a healthy baby into the world.
 Your preferences about natural birth should be one of the first items communicated in your birth plan.